 Informed debate on the demands of the future

-Agenda for the Future is a one-day event hosted by London Futurists at Birkbeck College on Saturday 2nd September.
-To register, visit the meetup page for the event.
+Agenda for the Future was a one-day event hosted by London Futurists at Birkbeck College on Saturday 2nd September.
+Registration took place via the meetup page for the event.

 Unless we urgently change our culture, we risk collectively rushing towards a future which will turn out to be hostile to humanity.
 Can we identify and agree a better Agenda for the Future?